Reference · Definitions · Domain Vocabulary

 The point at which a payment becomes irrevocable and unconditional, the moment when a transfer of funds is legally and operationally complete and cannot be unwound.
 Achieving finality quickly is critical for managing counterparty risk.
 In traditional correspondent banking, finality may take one to three business days.
 Tokenized payment systems designed on distributed ledger infrastructure can achieve finality in seconds, provided the underlying ledger and legal framework both support finality.

 The funds a bank needs during the business day to meet payment obligations as they arise, before end-of-day netting and settlement.
 Managing intraday liquidity is operationally demanding: banks must hold more liquid assets than their end-of-day position would require and must forecast cash flows precisely to avoid intraday overdrafts.
 The Basel III intraday liquidity monitoring framework (BCBS 248) requires banks to monitor and report intraday positions.
-Tokenized rails that settle in real time reduce the intraday liquidity burden by eliminating batching gaps.
+A daylight overdraft is short-term credit extended by a central bank or settlement bank to allow a participant to make payments before incoming funds have settled on the same day.
+In RTGS systems, daylight overdrafts smooth payment flows by allowing banks to settle gross obligations without requiring sufficient overnight balances at market open; they are typically collateralised and subject to per-institution caps, with some central banks charging usage fees.
+Tokenized A2A infrastructure with intraday netting cycles reduces reliance on both pre-funded nostro balances and daylight overdraft by compressing the settlement cycle: net positions at each cycle are smaller and more predictable than gross intraday positions, reducing peak credit demand and eliminating the batching gap that forces excess intraday liquidity holdings.
+See also: RTGS, Nostro Pre-Funding, Just-in-Time Settlement, DLT-Based Net Settlement.

-A period at the end of which offsetting payment obligations between counterparties are calculated and only the net position is settled, rather than each gross transaction individually.
+At the end of each netting cycle, offsetting obligations between counterparties are calculated and only the net position settles — not each gross transaction individually.
 Netting reduces total settlement flows and therefore lowers liquidity requirements.
-However, it introduces settlement risk during the cycle window, if a counterparty defaults before the cycle closes, the exposure can be large.
+The tradeoff: it introduces settlement risk during the cycle window.
+If a counterparty defaults before the cycle closes, the exposure can be large.
 Tokenized systems using atomic settlement bypass netting cycles and settle each transaction immediately on a gross basis.

 A specific bilateral route between two countries or regions through which remittances or commercial payments regularly flow, such as the US-Mexico corridor or the UK-Nigeria corridor.
 Corridors vary enormously in cost, speed, and availability of service.
 The World Bank tracks average remittance costs by corridor; many Global South corridors remain well above the UN Sustainable Development Goal target of 3% transaction cost.
 Tokenized payment infrastructure can dramatically reduce corridor costs by eliminating intermediary correspondent chains.